 • How does an external gear pump work

-• Design of gears, materials, and typical applications
+• Design of gears and materials

 • Advantages and disadvantages of external gear pumps